Roni Size & Reprazent discography

 The following is a comprehensive discography of Roni Size & Reprazent, a British drum and bass group.
 The group released an EP in 1996.
-They released their debut studio album, New Forms, in 1997 with four singles, followed by In the Møde in 2000 with three singles.
+They released their debut studio album, New Forms, in 1997 with four singles, followed by In the Mode in 2000 with three singles.
 A 1997 remix album was also released.
 A 2008 re-release of their debut album, New Forms², was released with one single.
 Recently, in 2015, they released a live album.